ira-hermosa/QuizedUp2/README.md

 # QuizedUp

 QuizedUp is an application to create online quizzes.
 This app was developed as a final project for the DFE Software Development programme at QA.
-The app will evolve over time as enhanced features being added in.

 At present, the app alows user to:
 - add a quiz question
+- add multiple questions
+- read all questions
+- read questions by their (1) IDs, (2) category, (3) final exam classification
+- update questions
+- delete question by id
--
+- delete all questions

+I'm hoping to evolve the app over time.
+Once fully developed, I'm hoping the app can aid teachers in under-resourced countries to deliver online exams.

+# Future improvements - Short term
+The work for the following features have commenced and is included in the code base.
+These features will be fully functional in the next sprint:
+- feature to allow users to take test and be scored for their attempts
+- feature to shuffle questions in the final exam pool

+# Technologies
+The application was built using Java, SpringBoot, Maven, MySQL and H2 instance and runs locally on port 8081 Service and Controller methods have been tested using JUnit5 and Mockito.
+Overall testing coverage is currently at 92.2% API endpoints can be tested with Postman

+# Screenshots
+Postman requests and outputs from the API
+MySQL database showing that data has been persisted Test results, including coverage report

+# Project management
+Jira is used to manage this project.
+Link to Jira Board: https://ira-bootcamp-projects.atlassian.net/jira/software/projects/QUIZEDUP/boards/2/roadmap